HermanMartinus/justsketchme-frontend/_posts/2019-10-06-digital-body-kun.md

 ---
-title: "Digital body kun"
+title: Digital body kun
 date: 2019-10-06
-permalink: /digital-body-kun/
+permalink: "/digital-body-kun/"
-description: "Why references and visual guides are important."
+description: Why references and visual guides are important.
-image: /images/screenshots/body-kun.png
+image: "/images/screenshots/body-kun.png"

 ---
-*Use [JustSketchMe](/) for free online instead of a Body kun*
+_Use_ [_JustSketchMe_](/) _for free online instead of a Body kun_

 When you are trying to improve upon and master your art skills, there is a misconception that in order to do so you need to strike out completely by your own accord and rip the training wheels off of the bicycle that is your creative pursuits.